bamason2/ttp451-module/docs/labs/Lab_3.md

 mydata = csvread(filename, 2, 0, [2, 0, 1050, 14]);
 ```

-- Extracts data from the data rows with speed = 3500 rpm (column 2), relative load (column 3) 50-57% and removes data with BMEP_mean (column 13) < 6.79.
+- Extracts data from the data rows with speed = 3500 rpm (column 2) and relative load (column 3) 50-57% and removes data with BMEP_mean (column 13) < 6.79.

 You may want to use code similar to the following when filtering your data;